Summer Research Institute (SRI)

 SRI General Information

-The National Data Archive on Child Abuse and Neglect (hereafter NDACAN) sponsors an annual Summer Research Institute (SRI) on the Cornell University campus in Ithaca, New York.
-The Institute provides an intensive experience in the secondary analysis of child abuse and neglect data.
-Participants represent a wide variety of disciplines (e.g., psychology, medicine, epidemiology, law, social work) and are selected on a competitive basis.
-The primary goals of the Institute are to increase utilization of NDACAN's holdings and to facilitate a medium-term secondary analysis project from which child abuse and neglect researchers can publish.
-In addition, the Institute provides child abuse and neglect researchers an invaluable opportunity for networking and collaborating with each other.
+The National Data Archive on Child Abuse and Neglect (NDACAN) sponsors a Summer Research Institute (SRI) as an online distance learning experience in the secondary analysis of child abuse and neglect data.
+The primary goals of the Institute are to increase utilization of NDACAN's holdings and to facilitate a secondary analysis project from which child abuse and neglect researchers can publish.
+In addition, the Institute provides child abuse and neglect researchers an opportunity for networking and collaborating with each other.

-Prior to the Institute, each participant begins a secondary analysis project on an NDACAN dataset.
+Prior to the Institute, each participant obtains a NDACAN dataset and begins a secondary analysis project.
 During the Institute, participants work with the NDACAN staff as well as with computing and statistical consultants to refine their analysis plans and resolve technical problems.
-During the week there is one presentation on research methodology, statistics, secondary analysis, or data management, but the Institute consists primarily of unstructured, self-guided computing sessions for hands-on work with the datasets.
-Analysis support is provided by the NDACAN staff and members of the Cornell faculty.
-Participants do brief presentations of their current research with Archive data and receive feedback from the other participants.
+During the week there is one or more presentations on research methodology, statistics, or a data project of general interest, but the Institute consists primarily of unstructured, self-guided computing sessions when participants work with the datasets.
+Analysis support is provided by the NDACAN staff and members of the Cornell staff or faculty.
+Participants do brief presentations of their current research project and receive feedback from the other participants.
 The expectation is that each participant's work will result in a conference paper, journal article, or other publication.

 Please direct correspondence regarding the Institute to NDACAN@cornell.edu.